-- 12 bottles or cans of beer or 6 bottles of wine or 3 bottles of spirits per traveller
+- 4 bottles or cans of beer or 1 bottle of wine per person.
+No spirits are permitted

 - If you’d like to take extra alcohol with you, you can – just use Eurodespatch our registered luggage service if you’d like to bring some home

 Although you can bring alcohol with you and we serve alcohol on board, safety is our top priority.
 So, please drink in moderation.
 If you behave in an antisocial way which ruins the journey for other passengers or break any laws or by-laws, we might ask you to leave the train at the nearest station.

 Night trains and trains taking fans to or from a sports event

 On these journeys, we don't sell alcohol on board or allow travellers to bring their own alcohol with them.
 Any alcohol is confiscated during check-in and only non-alcoholic drinks in sealed bottles are allowed to pass through security at your departure station.

 This policy helps us make sure that everyone can enjoy a relaxed ambiance on board and that everyone arrives bright-eyed, fresh-faced and set for their holiday.

 If you’ve been to visit one of the commemorative First World War sites, you’ve probably noticed that you can buy certain military relics from this era as souvenirs.
 Keep in mind, though, that certain items on offer are, for safety and security reasons, strictly prohibited from travelling on a Eurostar train.